anhaidgroup/wrappers_for_exploring_df/pandastable/README.md

 		>>>app.mainloop()

-The above command will open a GUI filled with 'df' contents.
+The above command will open a GUI filled with 'df' contents as shown below:

 The user can explore/update the dataframe in the GUI and after exploration he/she can close the GUI.
-The updated dataframe can be accessed using 'df' variable directly.
+The updated dataframe can be accessed using the variable assigned to the dataframe (for example: 'df' in the above command).